nakatamaho/gmpxx_mkII/README.md

-The [examples](examples/) directory contains small standalone programs, including two DKA/Aberth root finder examples: `example05` keeps the pre-`mpfc_class` real-pair implementation, while `example06` uses `gmpxx::mpfc_class`. `example07` renders a dependency-free Mandelbrot boundary-zoom PPM image using `mpfc_class` complex iteration. `example08` solves the Wilkinson polynomial and a slightly perturbed variant to show root sensitivity in an ill-conditioned polynomial.
+The [examples](examples/) directory contains small standalone programs, including two DKA/Aberth root finder examples: `example05` keeps the pre-`mpfc_class` real-pair implementation, while `example06` uses `gmpxx::mpfc_class`. `example07` renders a dependency-free Mandelbrot set view as terminal ASCII by default, and writes a PPM image with `--ppm [output.ppm]`. `example08` solves the Wilkinson polynomial and a slightly perturbed variant to show root sensitivity in an ill-conditioned polynomial.

 ## License